michaeljones/community-bot/README.md

 - Record informatin aobut people who aren't registered yet so we know how to teat them when they do.

+## Bootstrap

+Ideally this concept would exist as a service which is hosted and works in real time but involves committing funds at an early stage.
+Before that point:

+- Actions can be carried out be trusted admins using the Github interface.
+- Actions can be coded up and run manually once a day to look at all new activity and respond as needed.

 ## Services

 Ideally the bot should be able to interact with any service that is needed in the management of the